chigga102/Detect-Ad-Blocking-Extension/README.md

-Detect Ghostery
+Detect Ad Block Extension
 =============
-Client-side script to detect if Ghostery is installed.
+Client-side script to detect if ad blocking software is running on a user's browser.

 Example:
 ------------